 - Coren used a uniform scale of scoring images.

 We have discussed dogs’ dislike of hugging, but what about being close?
 Do dogs like to be close to their owners?
 Yes!

 Dogs of all breeds like to be close to their owners (if they have a positive relationship,) although some dogs like more personal space than others.
-Just how much personal space a dog needs varies by individual dog, but do not make any assumptions about how comfortable a dog is with close contact based on their breed.
+How much personal space a dog needs varies by individual dog, but do not make any assumptions about how comfortable a dog is with close contact based on its breed.

 The only way to know how comfortable any dog is with close contact is to be familiar with the dog in question.

 Do Chihuahuas Like To Be Close?

 What about Chihuahuas?
 Like other dogs, the Chihuahua’s fondness for closeness depends on their relationship with their owner and preference for personal space.
 When small dogs like chihuahuas do like to be close; however, they get a few significant benefits which include

 Smaller dogs are much more prone to getting cold.
 By snuggling up close to their owners, these little dogs can stay warm and maintain better control of their body heat!